This article was written by Mike Adams on NaturalNews.com. If you’ll like it, you can read more of his articles by clicking on those links.

 In my testing, the Liquid Light product from SunWarrior, Colloidal Minerals from NOW Foods and ColloidaLife from Source Naturals all had zero lead concentrations, zero mercury and near-zero cadmium.
 In fact, here are my atomic spectroscopy lab results for the NOW Foods product:

 Zinc: 0.2 ppm

 Mercury: 0 ppm

 Lead: 0 ppm

 Green PolkaDot Box sells the Liquid Light product from SunWarrior, or you can find any of these on Amazon.com.
-In fact, you can get a 4-pack of the NOW Foods Colloidal Minerals for about $42 at this link on Amazon.

 My advice is to stockpile sprouting seeds and CLEAN liquid mineral supplements, thereby giving you the ingredients you need to make your own fresh, sprouted, mineral-rich, raw living superfoods almost instantly.
 If you’re also growing some fruits or nuts in a small orchard for food sustainability, these liquid minerals will help keep those trees alive while vastly enhancing the mineral concentrations of the fruits and nuts they produce.